v1.2 Documentation

 3. Choose whether to reference character, style, or both.

-4. Adjust strength and extraction, then generate.
+4. Adjust strength and fidelity, then generate.

 Notes